Skip to main content

 In this example:

-datasource.mongo.User.findOne is the datasource function, which can be described as below:
+datasources.mongo.client.Post.findUnique is the datasource function, which can be described as below:

-• User: entity name
+• Post: entity name

 To enable this seamless interaction with datasources, the Godspeed Framework allows you to configure data sources within your project.
 For instance, the example mentions the use of the "prisma-as-datastore" plugin to define the "mongo" data source.
 This configuration step ensures that the framework can establish connections and communicate effectively with the specified data source.